sharmilisrinivasan/MachineLearning/LLMFromScratch/M2_pretraining/trial_notebooks/intermediates/README.txt

-This directory should contain PT & other files generated while running trial notebooks.
+This directory contains PyTorch (PT) files and other outputs generated during the execution of trial notebooks.